mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 ## The solution is to pay more

 The real issue, Isaac said, was that I was their only hourly client.
-I would always be at the mercy of long-term retainer clients pre-empting my project.
+I would always be at the mercy of long-term retainer clients pre-empting me.
 So what if I signed a retainer agreement to guarantee DesignAgency's time?
 Their retainers started at 40 hours per month for $160/hr.

 I felt duped and manipulated.
 DesignAgency structured the work so that everything was 80% done, but nothing was usable.
 If I took the work to a new vendor, there'd be a massive amount of rework.
 And now they were holding the last 20% hostage until I signed an expensive retainer agreement?